gregheiman/vim-config/README.md

 automatically install)
 * MinGW-W64 or MinGW (Optional (Can use Clang as C compiler).
 Windows Only.
 Windows port of GCC for compiling C files)
+* NodeJS (Needed for COC packages)
-* NodeJS, NPM, and Yarn (Optional.
-Used for web development)
+* NPM and Yarn (Optional.
+Helpful for web development)
 * ESLint (Optional.
 Helps with linting JS files.)

+### Check out Wiki for more specific information about setting up certain workflows.